-The enactment of the Food Safety Management Act (FSMA) has presented challenges for all stakeholders (Pest Management Professional [PMP], Food Safety Manager [FSM], Auditor) involved in establishing and maintaining pest free-conditions, says Joe Barile, technical service lead, pest management and public health environmental science, Bayer CropScience, Cary, NC.
+The enactment of the Food Safety Management Act (FSMA) has presented challenges for all stakeholders (Pest Management Professional [PMP], Food Safety Manager [FSM], Auditor) involved in establishing and maintaining pest free-conditions, says Joe Barile, technical service lead, pest management and public health, Bayer CropScience, Cary, NC.

 “Given that the Act now requires that action must be taken proactively before pest activity rather than reactively after pest activity has been discovered, requires a strong, open level of communication between stakeholders and the commitment to act when pest-conducive conditions are discovered and reported,” he says.

 The foundation of providing an effective program is found in providing the first component in an Integrated Pest Management approach; a comprehensive, detailed inspection on every scheduled service, Barile recommends.